nonprofit marketing plan template

 You aren’t looking for extensive text.
 Instead, you want a featured snippet, a link to a product page, or directions in Google Maps.
 This search intent emphasizes micro-data and schema markup, which we discussed earlier in this post.

-So, if you are a local business looking for nearby users to come on in, Voice search might be something you consider in your SEO strategy for 2024.
+So, if you are a local business looking for nearby users, Voice search might be part of your SEO strategy for 2025.

 In Conclusion…